-Sunday Hinton, a transgender woman, is in custody of the D.C.
-Department of Corrections, which has housed her in a men’s unit at the D.C.
-Jail.
-This is because DOC’s housing policy for transgender individuals contains a default presumption in favor of housing individuals based on their anatomy, rather than their gender identity.
+When Sunday Hinton, a transgender woman, came into the custody of the D.C.
+Department of Corrections in late April 2021, DOC housed her in a men’s unit at the D.C.
+Jail, because DOC’s housing policy for transgender individuals contained a default presumption in favor of housing individuals based on their anatomy, rather than their gender identity.
 DOC’s Transgender Housing Committee can change transgender individuals’ housing assignments, but that committee has not met in over a year.
 And declarations from criminal defense attorneys report that the committee, even when operational, does not override the DOC default of housing transgender individuals based on anatomy.

 When Ms. Hinton’s public defender asked for her to be moved to a women’s unit, DOC refused and said her only other “option” was protective custody—essentially, solitary confinement.
 In effect, DOC’s policy subjects Ms. Hinton and all transgender individuals in their custody to an impossible choice: be held in a unit inconsistent with their gender identity, or be held in solitary confinement.